Tuesday, November 12, 2024

 Blest be Your name, be it holy forever:

-Blest in Your temple for uncounted days.
+Blest in Your Temple for uncounted days.

-2. Blesséd are You, Lord, who gazes with wisdom
+2. Blesséd are You, O

 Into the deep from Your cherubim throne.